peass-ng/PEASS-ng/README.md

 ![](https://github.com/carlospolop/linPE/blob/master/images/linpe-exec.png)

+Linpe also **exports a new PATH** variable if common folders aren't present in the original PATH variable.
+It also **exports** `export HISTSIZE=0` so no command executed during the session will be saved in the history file.

 ## Colors

 LinPE uses colors to indicate where does each section begin.
 But **it also uses them the identify potencial misconfigurations**.